tokio-rs/tokio-rfcs/rfc.md

 ## Fate of other Tokio crates

-This RFC proposed deprecating the `tokio-core`, `tokio-proto`, and `tokio-service` crates.
-The `tokio-proto` and `tokio-service` crates will be deprecated without replacement for now, but it's expected that higher level application frameworks will quickly fill in the gap here.
-For example most users already aren't using `tokio-proto` (it's just an implementation detail of `hyper`).
-Crates like `hyper`'s exposure of `tokio-service` will be refactored in an application-specific manner, likely involving a Hyper-specific trait.

-The `tokio-core` crate, however, will be deprecated with the `tokio` crate as a replacement.
-The migration path should be relatively straightforward, essentially deleting all `Core`, `Remote`, and `Handle` usage while taking advantage of `CurrentThread`.
-The `tokio-core` crate will be *reimplemented*, however, in terms of the new `tokio` crate.
-A new API will be added to extract a `tokio::reactor::Core` from a `tokio_core::reactor::Handle`.
-That is, you can acquire non-deprecated structures from deprecated structures.

-## API migration guidelines

-Crates with `tokio-core` as a public dependency will be able to upgrade to `tokio` without an API breaking change.
-The migration path looks like:

-* If `TcpStream` is exposed in a public API, the API should be generalizable to an instance of `AsyncRead + AsyncWrite`.
-The traits here should in theory be enough to not require a `TcpStream` specifically.
-* Similarly if a `UdpSocket` is exposed it's intended that `Sink` and `Stream` can likely be used instead.
-* If `Handle` is exposed then backwards compatibility can be retained by converting the argument to a generic value.
-A trait, `AsHandle`, will be added to the `tokio` crate for ease of performing this transition.
-Both the old `tokio-core` `Handle` and the new `Handle` will implement this trait.

-Our hope is that crates which have a major version bump themselves on the horizon can take advantage of the opportunity to remove the trait bound and simply take a `tokio` `Handle` argument.
+This RFC proposed deprecating the `tokio-proto` and `tokio-service` crates *within the Tokio project*.
+It's intended that the purpose of these crates will be taken over by higher level projects rather than continuing to be equated with the "Tokio" project and moniker.
+The documentation of the Tokio project will reflect this by getting updated to exclusively discuss `tokio-core` and the abstractions that it provides.

+The `tokio-service` and `tokio-proto` crates will not be immediately deprecated, but they will likely be deprecated once a replacement arises within the ecosystem.
+The documentation, again, will make far fewer mentions of these crates relative to `futures` in general and the `tokio-core` crate.

+## Migration Guide

+As mentioned before, this RFC is a backwards-compatible change to the `tokio-core` crate.
+The new deprecations, however, can be migrated via:

+* Usage of `Remote` can be switched to usage of `Handle`.
+* Usage of `Core` can largely get removed in favor of `Handle::global`.
+* Usage of `Handle::spawn` or `Executor for Core` can be replaced with the `CurrentThread` type in the `futures` crate.
+* Usage of `Remote::spawn` must be rearchitected locally with a manually created mpsc channel and `CurrentThread`.

+APIs will otherwise continue to take `&Handle` as they do today!
+Further non-backwards-compatible fixes to the `tokio-core` crate are deferred for now in favor of a future RFC.

 # Drawbacks
 [drawbacks]: #drawbacks

-This change is inevitably going to create a fairly large amount of churn.
-The migration from `tokio-core` to `tokio` will take time, and furthermore the deprecation of `tokio-proto` and `tokio-service` will take some time to propagate throughout the ecosystem.
+This change is inevitably going to create a fairly large amount of churn with respect to the `tokio-proto` and `tokio-service` crates, and this will take some time to propagate throughout the ecosystem.

 Despite this, however, we view the churn as worth the benefits we'll reap on the other end.
 This change will empower us to greatly focus the documentation of